thma/LtuPatternFactory/README.md

 ```

 Now imagine we would be asked to implement this way to apply functions within a context for yet another data type.
-Wouldn't it be great to do this without reinventing the wheel each time?
+Wouldn't it be great to have a generic tool that would solve this problem for any context, thus avoiding to reinventing the wheel each time?

 In Functional Prigramming languages the application of a function in a computational context is generalized with the type class `Functor`: